Jewelry Blog

 Finally, if all else fails, there is one other option.
 If identifying an authentic diamond is important to you, find a company that specializes in the certification of antique jewelry.

-Jewelry professionals can identify the time period of a diamond by examining the shape and facets of the stone.
-Diamond cuts have evolved from early old mine diamond cuts to today’s brilliant-cut diamonds.
-Trained professionals will be able to analyze the diamond to determine its approximate age.
+Jewelry professionals can identify the period of a diamond by examining the shape and facets of the stone.
+Diamond cuts have evolved from early old mine to today’s brilliant-cut diamonds.
+Trained professionals can analyze the diamond to determine its approximate age.